I have decided to use Ubuntu 20.10, since this one will now boot from USB out of the box, and is not in Beta, like Raspberry Pi OS 64bit.

-Insert USB disk with flashed Ubuntu 20.10 from steps above, you will get one partition that you can look up files in.
+When you insert a USB disk with flashed Ubuntu 20.10 from steps above, you will get one partition that you can look up files in.

-- Edit network-config – Look into the links in the file for additional options, I will be adding my wifi “Kubernetes” into this, so the Rpi connects right away.
+- Edit network-config – Look into the links in the file for additional options.
+I will be adding my wifi “Kubernetes” into this, so the Rpi connects right away.

-I’m using wifi for connection and all IPs are assigned by DHCP but already pre-defined to specific IP based on MAC address.
+I’m using wifi for connection and all IPs are assigned by DHCP, but already pre-defined to specific IP based on MAC address.
 This step can be done when all the Rpis are up and running.
-Log into your router and assign permanent IPs in DHCP.
+Log into your router and assign permanent IPs in DHCP:

 version: 2 ethernets: eth0: # Rename the built-in ethernet device to "eth0" match: driver: bcmgenet smsc95xx lan78xx set-name: eth0 dhcp4: true optional: true wifis: wlan0: dhcp4: true optional: true access-points: "Kubernetes": password: "some_password"